Bayesian Analysis on Limiting the Student-$t$ Linear Regression Model: Introduction

-O'Hagan (1988) applies heavy-tailed modeling to a Student-$t$ linear regression model without an intercept term under the pure location structure, and demonstrates its robustness.
-For the model without the intercept term, outlier unconditionally conflicts with non-outliers.
+O'Hagan (1988) applied heavy-tailed modeling to a Student-$t$ linear regression model without an intercept term under the pure location structure and demonstrated its robustness.
+For a model without an intercept term, the outlier unconditionally conflicts with non-outliers.
 Therefore, a univariate model can be directly applied.
-By contrast, as Pe$\tilde{n}$a et al. (2009) mention, we need to be careful about the outlier in the $x$-direction for the model with an intercept term.
-Pe$\tilde{n}$a et al. (2009) show when the outliers in the $x$-direction reach infinity, the result of a Student-$t$ linear model does not enable robustness.
-Pe$\tilde{n}$a et al. (2009) examine the phenomenon using Kullback--Leibler divergence, and propose a down-weighting method that assigns a lower weight to outliers.
-As Andrade and O'Hagan's (2011) show the heavy-tailed modeling using $t$-distribution is a partial robust modeling.
-Thus the location-scale modeling completely cannot ignores outliers.
-Gagnon et al. (2020) theoretically develop a robust linear regression model using a super heavy-tailed distribution, which is heavier than $t$-distribution and provides a wholly robust modeling.
-Although the Student-$t$ linear regression model provides a partial robustness, the model is widely applied.
-Thus, it is very important to clarify how the model works as a robust modeling.
+By contrast, as Pe\~na et al. (2009) mentioned, the outlier in the $x$-direction for a model with an intercept term should be carefully addressed.
+Pe\~na et al. (2009) showed that when the outliers in the $x$-direction reached infinity, the result of a Student-$t$ linear model did not enable robustness.
+Pe\~na et al. (2009) examined the phenomenon using Kullback--Leibler divergence and proposed a down-weighting method that assigned a lower weight to outliers.
+Andrade and O'Hagan's (2011) showed that heavy-tail modeling using $t$-distribution is a partial robust modeling.
+Thus, a location-scale model cannot completely ignore outliers.
+Gagnon et al. (2020) theoretically developed a robust linear regression model using a super heavy-tailed distribution, which is heavier than the $t$-distribution and provides wholly robust modeling.
+He et al. (2021), Andrade (2022), and Gagnon and Hayashi (2023) provided theoretical considerations for the Student-$t$ linear regression model.
+Although the Student-$t$ linear regression model provides partial robustness, it is widely applied.
+Thus, clarification regarding the working mechanism of the model as a robust model is necessary.

-Our study investigates the conditions for the Student-$t$ linear model with an intercept term for an outlier in the $y$-direction by extending Andrade and O'Hagan's (2011) conditions.
-For this purpose, first, we investigate the range in which there is conflict between an outlier and non-outliers, which is the necessary condition to apply heavy-tailed modeling.
-Then, we clarify the condition of the model's robustness.
+This study investigated the conditions for the Student-$t$ linear model with an intercept term for an outlier in the $y$-direction by extending Andrade and O'Hagan's (2011) conditions.
+First, we investigated the range in which conflict exists between an outlier and non-outliers, as the necessary condition to apply heavy-tail modeling.
+Then, we clarified the condition of the model's robustness.